PsyTeachR/ads-v1/docs/02-reports.md

 ## Exercises {#exercises-reports}

 Below are some additional exercises that will let you apply what you have learned in this chapter.
-We would suggest taking a break before you do these - it might feel slightly more effortful but spreading out your practice will help you learn more in the long-run.
+We would suggest taking a break before you do these - it might feel slightly more effortful but spreading out your practice will help you learn more in the long run.

 ### New project {#exercises-reports-project}